 Here are 3 Factors that Determine How Much a Tesla Powerwall Will Cost:

 1. Batteries are Expensive, But the Cost Can Be Reduced

 Home battery storage systems can be expensive due to their high quality lithium-ion components and advanced manufacturing process.
 A five-kilowatt (kW) solar panel system typically costs between $9,000 and $15,000 depending on where you live and which home battery you choose.

-Before installation, the Tesla Powerwall costs $11,500.
-The cost of a Powerwall battery alone is $10,500 and its supporting hardware is $1,000.
-When you factor in installation costs, a Powerwall generally ranges in price between $12,000 and $16,500 for full system installations (before incentives).
+Before installation, a single Tesla Powerwall costs $9,200.
+When you factor in installation costs, a Powerwall generally ranges in price between $13,000 and $18,000 for full system installations (before incentives).

 While a Tesla Powerwall is more expensive than other battery storage systems, it also offers high storage capacity and power output – check out our Review of the Technical Details of a Tesla Powerwall to learn more.
-The price is based on the number of units you order: one Powerwall is $10,500, but you’ll save money when you purchase two for $17,000 (or $8,500 each).
+The price is based on the number of units you order: one Powerwall starts at $9,200, but you’ll save money as you purchase additional units.
+See additional pricing details below for 2023.

 When choosing a backup power source, it’s important to plan for the extra cost of storing enough energy to keep your home operating during an extended power outage.
-Luckily, you can reduce the cost of your home energy use by taking advantage of financial incentives like California’s Self-Generation Incentive Program (SGIP) or through tax incentives and benefits.
+Luckily, you can reduce the cost of your home energy use by taking advantage of tax incentives and benefits.